 Work Requirement Disqualifications

-The subject of this section is about the reduction of NA and CA benefits due to a participant voluntarily quitting a job, reducing work hours, refusing a job offer, or receive an NA Unemployment Insurance (UI)-comparable disqualification without a good cause reason.
+The subject of this section is about the reduction of NA and CA benefits due to a participant voluntarily quitting a job, reducing work hours, refusing a job offer, or receiving an NA Unemployment Insurance (UI)-comparable disqualification without a good cause.

 Policy